You will most likely be reading this either:

 --enable-os8-* option, minimal mode overrides it.
 Alas, the only way

 to get "minimal plus one or two features" is to explicitly disable all

 of the optional OS/8 features you don't want.

-This flag's name is aspirational, rather than accurate: our current
+This flag's name is aspirational, not a promise of an ideal: our current

 "minimal" installation could still be stripped down some more.
 We

 expect to add more